 If you teach multilingual learners, or MLLs/MLs, you may be familiar with Ramadan.
-This period of reflection and celebration is hard to miss if you serve Arabic speakers who happen to be Muslim in your ESL classes!
-Ramadan follows the lunar calendar and it lasts a full month.
+This period of reflection and celebration is hard to miss if you serve students who happen to be Muslim in your ESL classes!
+Ramadan follows the lunar calendar, and it lasts a full month.

 Throughout the month, those celebrating Ramadan will fast and stay up late praying and reflecting with their family members.
 Here are some important tips to assist them during the school day.

 Provide a place for students to go during lunch.